-Seoul: US, N Korea in talks to set up 3rd Trump-Kim summit
+Seoul: US, N. Korea in talks to set up 3rd Trump-Kim summit

 “It depends on Chairman Kim Jong Un,” Moon wrote.
 “I am prepared to meet with Chairman Kim in person at any given moment without being restrained by time, place or formalities.”

 Last year saw a flurry of inter-Korean exchanges and cooperation programs between the Koreas, which have been split along the world’s most heavily fortified border since the end of the 1950-53 Korean War.
-But North Korea has significantly reduced its dialogue and engagement with South Korea since the end of the Hanoi summit.
+But North Korea has significantly reduced its dialogue and engagement with South Korea since the end of the Vietnam summit.

 South Korea is now solely proceeding with a search of Korean War dead at the border, which it was supposed to jointly conduct with North Korea.
 North Korea has also ignored South Korean proposals for joint efforts to stem the spread of highly contagious African swine fever following an outbreak in the North.

 Moon, who has stressed that South Korea should be in the “driver’s seat” in international efforts to deal with North Korea, reiterated his view that the resumption of inter-Korean economic projects currently held back by the U.N. sanctions would help induce further denuclearization steps from the North.
-Following the Hanoi summit, Moon had said Seoul would “consult” with Washington on resuming operations at an inter-Korean factory park in the North Korean border city of Kaesong and restarting South Korean tours to the North’s scenic Diamond Mountain resort.
+Following the Vietnam summit, Moon had said Seoul would “consult” with Washington on resuming operations at an inter-Korean factory park in the North Korean border city of Kaesong and restarting South Korean tours to the North’s scenic Diamond Mountain resort.

 While acknowledging that the resumption of such joint inter-Korean projects would depend on a substantive progress in U.S.-North Korea talks, Moon said improved economic relations between the Koreas would be “conductive” to the larger nuclear negotiations.